Minuscule Schubert Varieties and Mirror Symmetry: Preliminaries

-We apply Proposition \ref{prop:schubertsing} to our main example $\bSigma$ and obtain the following. \begin{prop} Let $\bSigma$ be the minuscule Schubert variety in $\bO\bP^2$ defined by Definition \ref{dfn:sigma}. \begin{enumerate} \item $\bSigma$ is a locally factorial Gorenstein Fano variety of index 9. \item The singular locus of $\bSigma$ is isomorphic to $\bP^5$. \end{enumerate} \end{prop} \begin{proof} The former holds because the corresponding minuscule poset $P$ (Figure \ref{fig:hasse}) is pure with $h_P=9$ and the unique peak.
-From the computation of the Hasse diagram of $W^Q$ of $\bO\bP^2$ in Example \ref{ex:sigma}, the coloration $\beta : P \rightarrow S$ is given as the following picture.
+\begin{Proposition} Let ${\boldsymbol{\Sigma}}$ be the minuscule Schubert variety in $\bO\bP^2$ defined in Definition~{\rm \ref{dfn:sigma}}. \begin{enumerate}\itemsep=0pt \item[$(1)$] ${\boldsymbol{\Sigma}}$ is a locally factorial Gorenstein Fano variety of index $9$. \item[$(2)$] The singular locus of ${\boldsymbol{\Sigma}}$ is isomorphic to $\bP^5$. \end{enumerate} \end{Proposition} \begin{proof} The former holds because the corresponding minuscule poset $\bfP$ (Fig.~\ref{fig:hasse}) is pure with $h_{\bfP}=9$ and has a unique peak.
+From~(\ref{eq:fact}) and the computation of the Hasse diagram of $W^Q$ for $\bO\bP^2$ in Example~\ref{ex:sigma}, the natural coloration $\beta \colon \bfP \rightarrow S$ can be determined.
+The resulting coloration $\beta$ is represented as a vertical projection in the right in Fig.~\ref{fig:color}, where we identify the simple roots $S$ and vertices of the Dynkin diagram of $E_6$.

-A unique (essential) hole of $P$ is the circled vertex $u$, whose color is $\alpha_2\in S$.
-The corresponding Schubert subvariety is described by the minuscule poset $P^{u}$, which coincides with the singular locus of $\bSigma$ by Proposition \ref{prop:schubertsing}.
-It is isomorphic to $\bP^5$ because the degree equals to one. \end{proof}
+In Fig.~\ref{fig:color}, the unique (essential) hole of $\bfP$ is the circled vertex $u$, and its color is read as $\alpha_2\in S$.
+The corresponding Schubert subvariety is described by the minuscule poset $\bfP^{u}$, which coincides with the singular locus of ${\boldsymbol{\Sigma}}$ by Proposition~\ref{prop:schubertsing}.
+It is isomorphic to $\bP^5$ because the degree equals one. \end{proof}